keraan/timesheet-sender/README.md

-# Timesheet Automation Tool README
+# Timesheet Automation Tool for Masman

 The **Timesheet Automation Tool** is a Python script that automates the process of creating and sending timesheets via Gmail.
 It utilizes Google APIs for authentication, email sending, and Google Sheets integration to create a comprehensive timesheet report and deliver it to the specified recipient.
 This tool is particularly useful for individuals who need to submit timesheets regularly and want to streamline the process.